compulim/iter-fest/README.md

   - Instead of iterating from the right side, iterables must start from left side
   - Thus, with an iterable of 5 items, `predicate` will be called exactly 5 times (`O(N)`)
   - In contrast, its counterpart in `Array` will be called between 1 and 5 times (`O(log N)`)
-- `includes` and `indexOf`
+- `at`, `includes`, `indexOf`, `slice`, and `toSpliced`
-  - `fromIndex` cannot be negative finite number
+  - Index arguments cannot be negative finite number
+    - Negative finite number means traversing from right side, which an iterator/iterable may not have an end
     - Infinites, zeroes, and positive numbers are supported
-    - This could be implemented with same complexity, we welcome pull requests

 ### Why `Array.prototype.push` is not ported?